Skip to Content

 6 Strand Embroidery Floss

 The most common type of thread used for hand embroidery is 6 strand cotton embroidery floss.
-This floss is comprised of 6 strands of thread that are twisted together.
+This floss is comprised of 6 strands of thread.
 All 6 strands can be threaded on a needle and used.
-However, the strands can be easily pulled apart and used separately for finer work.
+However, the strands can be easily pulled apart and used separately depending on how thick or thin you want your embroidery stitches to be.
+This makes it great for finer work like thread painting.

 Traditionally, cross-stitch projects use this thread because two of the six strands of thread are used.